Marios-7272/windows-removal-tool/README.md

 #### General plan:

 1. elevate,
-2. apply userconfig,
+2. apply the rest of userconfig,
-3. copy everything,
+3. apply programconfig,
-4. apply programconfig,
+4. update and reboot,
-5. update and reboot,
+5. prompt user to copy everthing they have

 #### Details and remarks: